junior-jl/learning-python/object-oriented-programming/notes.md

 ### Public attributes

 **Public attributes** are those that can be accessed inside the class and outside the class.
-By default, all methods and properties in a class are publicly avaliable.
+By default, all methods and properties in a class are publicly available.
 If we want to suggest that a method should not be used publicly, we have to declare it as private explicitly.

 Example: